 • Lots of travelling

 • Moving independently and once with the help of a company and moving with only suitcases and once having some of the belongings shipped.
 Also, moving to a new country and continent with two weeks’ notice.

 • The challenges that come when one spouse works in another city or travels a lot, and the difference of living in a country where you know the local language versus one where you don’t.

-I’ve been capturing some of the experiences into stories and drawings in the book ‘Greetings from Abroadland‘ together with some wise words from intercultural experts, with the hope of giving insights and inspiration to other ‘abroadlanders’ out there.
+I’ve been capturing some of the experiences into the book Greetings from Abroadland together with some wise words from intercultural experts, with the hope of giving insights and inspiration to other families.

 About the author